Studying abroad as part of your degree

 The University of Winchester will provide you with full Travel Cover for the duration of your Study Abroad programme.

-Please read the Travel Cover documents to ensure that you are aware of the coverage.
+Please read the Travel Cover documents to ensure that you are aware of the coverage, these will be provided to you upon successful application.

 There are a few partner institutions who require students to be protected by additional host university insurance.
 If this is the case then you should take out the insurance required at your host institution.
 You will remain protected under the University of Winchester Travel Cover but cannot claim on both.
 Please refer to documents from your host institution for more information.